 Who's The Dribbly Yak?

-I started The Dribbly Yak Company back in 2015, with no real intention or expectation that it would become what it has today.
+I (Jenny) started The Dribbly Yak Company back in 2015, with no real intention or expectation that it would become what it has today.
 This has been an unreal journey, that's been so exciting, and has given us a life that I couldn't have imagined.
 It's been hard work; we work long days, and even longer weeks.
 I forget what annual leave looks like.
 But I wouldn't change it.
 We can only do this job because we love it so much.

 My path was a bit wonkier.
 I knew I liked building things; I had always said when I was young that I wanted to be a Builder when I grew up.
 But other than that, I didn't have much direction.
 I came from a family of Wood Burners (that's people who practice the art of pyrography, not the stoves found in your living room), so I thought I might try that.
 So I made a coffee table, burned a design on it, and really quickly it sold.
 So I took the idea and ran with it.
 I did only hand-burning; it was a slow process that involved concentration, time and a lot of effort.
 We didn't have any power tools so for a long time it was just me, a handsaw and my burning pen.

 Thankfully both our wee businesses did well and after a few years we decided to combine our skills and invest in a laser engraver.
 Both Anto and I started working as The Dribbly Yak Company.
 We're in a wee bit of a unique position; not many tiny laser engraving businesses like ours have such an accomplished Graphic Designer on the payroll.
 Anto takes care of all the design work, and I look after the customers.
 We share the work of making orders; taking turns in the workshop while the other does the admin and occasionally washes the dishes.